DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 2. Adds bonus points for exercises appearing in the same order as requested
 3. Automatically sorts by best matches first

+### Ingredient Match Scoring
+When using the `ingredientNames` parameter with recipe records, records receive:
+- **ingredientScore**: Combination of match ratio and order similarity (0-1 scale)
+- **ingredientMatchedCount**: Number of requested ingredients found in the recipe

+The scoring algorithm:
+1. Calculates the ratio of matched ingredients to requested ingredients
+2. Adds bonus points for ingredients appearing in the same order as requested
+3. Automatically sorts by best matches first
+4. Searches resolved ingredient records at `data.basic.name` for ingredient names

 ### Reference Resolution
 The `resolveDepth` parameter controls how deeply the system follows references (drefs) to other records, providing rich, interconnected data.